 CRC aims to change lives positively by supporting people affected by the criminal justice system.
-We aim to improve our clients’ quality of life by providing a range of practical and emotional support, as well as assisting people to build sustainable pathways out of the criminal justice system and into the community.
+We aim to improve our clients’ quality of life by providing a range of practical and emotional supports, as well as assisting people to build sustainable pathways out of the criminal justice system and into the community.

 We aim to reduce crime and the impact of incarceration on individuals and the community through a range of services and targeted projects.